mangalam-research/wed/README.rst

              the user to reload.
 The unfortunate upshot of this is that any other JavaScript executing on a page where wed is running could trip wed's onerror handler and cause wed to think it crashed.
-The upshot is that you must not run wed with JavaScript code that causes onerror to fire.
+For this reason you must not run wed with JavaScript code that causes onerror to fire.

 Round-Tripping